 Let’s start with what not to drink.
 Avoid alcohol!
-Not only the effects of alcohol are stronger in high altitude, but it also messes with the transport of oxygen in your body, and leads to dehydration.
+Not only the effects of alcohol are stronger at high altitude, but it also messes with the transport of oxygen in your body and leads to dehydration.
 So in high altitude, it is really working against your acclimatizing body.

 As for food, you should focus on quality food and quality calories.
 Unlike energy bars, biscuits and chocolate bars are not really quality food.

-What Are Some Tips For Hiking In High Altitude?
+What Are Some Tips For Hiking At High Altitude?

-Another piece of advice is to have a good mental preparation, on top of the physical one.
+Another piece of advice is to have good mental preparation, on top of the physical one.
 Trust me, when you are climbing a high mountain, your body just begs you to stop.
 Then it’s all in your mind.
-Going with a strong mindset and determination can really make the difference between finishing a high altitude hike or not.
+Going with a strong mindset and determination can really make the difference between finishing a high-altitude hike or not.

 You can read about my experience climbing the Rucu Pichincha volcano in Ecuador, not properly acclimatized.
 It really was a struggle and it is my determination that allowed me to reach the top.

 That said, it is also really important to know yourself and not push yourself beyond your limits.
 If you feel you really can’t make it, don’t hesitate to go back down.
 Don’t take inconsiderate risks with your health.